GeneCloud1485/Drama-in-History/docs/4_combat/combat.md

 It is important to track each wound which delivers flesh damage, to help identify the source of penalty dice, bleeding and to manage recovery.

 > _E.g.
 Two wounds taken during a fight, would be tracked separately.
 A 2 point wound and a 1 point wound.

-#### Limited Amount of Damage
-With a marginal win or when a loser achieves a critical, a limited amount of damage is delivered.
-- One point of Grit
-- And one point of Flesh, which can be stopped by an armor roll
-- No knock-down check is made

-#### **Check For Knock-Down**
-A secondary consequence of melee, the loser must check to see if they are knocked back or prone.

-- **Knock-down** = Level of Success + Winner's Physical Attribute
-	- If the Knock-down is greater than **either** the loser's Physical or Agility attribute then loser is **disadvantaged** e.g. knocked to knees, stunned, disorientated
-	- If the Knock-down is greater than **the sum** of the loser's Physical and Agility attributes then they are **Doubly Disadvantaged** e.g. knocked down, ending the round off of their feet and dropped onto the floor.

-> _E.g.
-An attacker with Phy:3 strikes his target with 1 level of success achieving 4 knock-down.
-The defender who has Phy:3 Agl:4 is disadvantaged and knocked to his knees as the winner's knock-down is greater than one of the two attributes.

-> _Or if the level of success had been 3, the knock-down would have been 6 which is greater than either but less than the sum of the loser's Phy and Agl and so the loser is disadvantaged.

-> If the level of success has been 5, the knock-down would have been 8 which is greater than the sum of the loser's two attributes and the loser would be doubly disadvantaged.

-- **Disadvantage** is a situational  modifier applied to actions in the following round.
-The modifier is calculated as (4-Agility)Rd. (if Agility is higher than 4 the result is zero)
->  E.g. Loser with Agl:2 would carry a 2Rd modifier for next round.
-- **Doubly Disadvantaged** is calculated as (8-Agility)Rd
-> E.g. The loser with an Agl:1 will carry 7Rd into the next round.

 #### **Test of Courage**
 When receiving flesh damage of two or greater points, it is necessary to call upon ones courage to avoid passing out or being incapacitated by the pain.